 Lu An and Fan Hong

 6. From Exclusion to Inclusion: Changes in Women’s Roles in Folk Sports and Indigenous Physical Culture in China

 8. Taekwondo and Peace: How a Killing Art Became a Soft Diplomacy Vehicle for Peace

 John A. Johnson

-Fan Hong is Professor in Sport Studies at Shanghai University of Sport, China.
-Her main research interests are in the areas of sports history, gender and sport, Asian Sports Studies, and Olympic Studies.
+Fan Hong is Professor of Sport Studies at Shanghai University of Sport, China.
+Her main research interests are in the areas of sports history, gender and sport, Asian Sports Studies and Olympic Studies.